-Members and supporters of the Muskoka Pride Community joined Bracebridge Mayor Graydon Smith in raising the Pride Flag at the Town of Bracebridge Municipal Office on May 13 to recognize the 50th anniversary of the partial decriminalization of homosexuality in Canada, according to a news release from the town.
+Members and supporters of the Muskoka Pride Community joined Bracebridge Mayor Graydon Smith in raising the Pride Flag at the Town of Bracebridge Municipal Office on May 13 to recognize the 50th anniversary of the partial decriminalization of homosexuality in Canada.

 Standing By Our Colours is a campaign in which 50 communities across Canada held flag raisings to recognize 50 years since the passage of Bill c-150.
 The changes to the Criminal Code of Canada passed in Parliament on May 14, 1969, leading Pierre Elliott Trudeau to make the famous statement, “There’s no place for the state in the bedrooms of the nation.”
 The flag raising was meant to remember five decades of LGBTQ rights in Canada and recognize that many individuals still do not have full equality.
 Transgender and queer people of colour still face daily discrimination in North America while being LGBTQ is illegal in 70 countries worldwide and punishable by death in 7 countries, according to the statement.
 Shawn Forth, secretary for the Muskoka Pride Community, said that the passage of Bill c-150 was an important first step in a long history of LGBTQ rights in Canada.